Free ArtNet Monitor

 Nodes

 Detected nodes appear in this list automatically.
 You can force a refresh by clicking the refresh button.
-Just to be clear, a node can be a lighting console, a computer running an ArtNet application, an ArtNet to DMX converter or any other device receiving or sending ArtNet data.
-Usually, all nodes have unique IP.
-However, it is possible to run multiple ArtNet applications on the same computer.
-In this case, they will appear as the same node.
+A node can be a lighting console, a computer running an ArtNet application, an ArtNet-to-DMX converter, or any other device receiving or sending ArtNet data.
+Usually all nodes have a unique IP — however, multiple ArtNet applications on the same computer will appear as a single node.

-Under the node's name and IP, you see in which universes the node is outputting.
-You can click on a universe to select it and see the DMX data coming from this node only.
-This is useful when multiple nodes are sending DMX to the same universe and you want to inspect each node individually.
+Under the node’s name and IP, you see which universes the node is outputting to.
+Click on a universe to isolate the DMX data from that node only — useful when multiple nodes are sending to the same universe.

 ArtNet Nodes Monitor